Ultramann/shifu/README.md

 Invoking subcommand dispatch is done with the `shifu_run_cmd` function.
 As with all command runners, `shifu_run_cmd` is passed the name of a shifu command function and all of the arguments `$@`.

 The following example demonstrates how to use the shifu subcommand dispatch functions and `shifu_run_cmd`.
-This example builds on the previous as it also uses `shifu_parse_args` to parse the arguments passed to the functions that get dispatched to; it will also introduce another way `shifu_arg` behaves when used in a dispatching command.
-Much of the mian logic from the previous example is used again, but this time extra functionality is added via dispatching.
+This example builds on the previous as it also uses `shifu_parse_args` to parse the arguments passed to the functions that get dispatched to; it will also introduce another way `shifu_cmd_arg` behaves when used in a dispatching command.
+Much of the main logic from the previous example is used again, but this time extra functionality is added via dispatching.

 [`examples/kfp-dispatch`](/examples/kfp-dispatch)